Mijyuoon/obsidian-ling-gloss/README.md

 - `gl*style` – Targets an element on a specific gloss line, where `*` is one of the lowercase letters `a`, `b`, `c` or `x`, that corresponds to the level of that line.
 	- Note that `glxstyle` applies to *all* lines after the level C line.
 See [`.ling-gloss-level-*`](#ling-gloss-level) for details.
 - `exstyle` – Targets the unmodified source text (preamble) line.
-- `ftstyle` – targets the free translation line.
+- `ftstyle` – Targets the free translation part of the postamble line.
+- `srcstyle` – Targets the source part of the postamble line.

 For each provided class name, a CSS class called `.ling-style-*` is assigned to the target, where `*` is the provided class name.